 9/3/12: Wing was phenomenal for LSU in 2011.
 He was a First-Team All-American and First-Team SEC selection.
 Wing put up a superb stat line with an average of 44.1 yards per punt (50 total punts), 23 downed inside the 20-yard line, 11 downed inside the 10-yard line, 18 punts of 50+ yards and a long punt of 73 yards.
 It was his first season punting for LSU after redshirting in 2010.

 The sophomore enters the 2012 season as the top punter in the nation.

 Projected Round (2012): FA.

-Hurst helped himself in the early going of 2012.
+Hurst helped himself in the early going of the year.
 He was fabulous against Washington, blasting open holes in the ground game.
 Hurst was the blocker who the Tigers ran behind the most, going behind him with success in critical short-yardage situations and on the goal line.
 He is a road grader as a run-blocker.

 The senior's pass blocking was improved, but he was moved to left tackle due to the absence of Chris Faulk and had some rough moments against Florida.
 Hurst did his best to pick up outside blitzers, but his left guard was terrible at adjusting with him.